lakshmipathyarjun6/kinematic-motion-retargeting/src/smoothMotionEditContext/README.md

 ## General workflow

-1. Compute fitted B-Splines for all hand DOFs across all frames
+1. Compute fitted B-Splines for all hand DOFs across all frames.

-2. Select the generated splines in the scene outline, then hit (TODO: specifics) in the tool plugin window to load the spline data into the actual hand DOFs and store the resulting keyframes
+2. Select the generated splines in the scene outline, then hit the "Load Splines" button in the tool plugin window.

 3. Your final retarted result is complete!
 Enjoy!